-Figure 12-Waste Sector GHG Emissions (1990-2019).
+Figure 12 - Waste Sector GHG Emissions (1990-2020).

-Figure 13- Distribution of Waste sub-sectors.
+Figure 13 - Distribution of Waste sub-sectors (2020).

-According to data on the treatment of waste on Terceira Island [15] and presented in the following figure, the amount of waste deposited in landfills has fallen as a result of the incinerator coming into operation.
+According to the data on the treatment of waste on Terceira Island [15] presented in the figure below, the amount of waste deposited in landfills has dropped, as a result of the incinerator coming into operation.
 It should also be noted that the amount of waste produced has been decreasing in recent years.